Documentation Index

 - When a filter does not pass validation rules, a

-is thrown.
-MalformedFilterFormatException
+MalformedFilterFormatException is thrown.

-.- You can let this bubble up to your controller for the default laravel 422 response.
+- You can let this bubble up to your controller for the default laravel 422 response.

 - This exception CAN be suppressed.